EU to offer Turkey more cash for Syrian refugees before Erdogan meeting

 The bloc has mainly responded by freezing some funding that Turkey had been eligible for as a candidate for EU entry and suspending accession talks that have long been stalled anyway.

-The EU will also release in April what the sources said would be a“critical” report on Turkey’s accession bid.
+The EU will also release in April what the sources said would be a “critical” report on Turkey’s accession bid.

 Reporting by Gabriela Baczynska; editing by David Stamp